Year Three of the Blue!

-We're excited for our popular third jersey to return for the 2022-23 season!
-The third jersey will blend the old with the new as we honor our past while skating full speed ahead into the future.
+We're excited for our popular third jersey to return for the 2023-24 season!
+The third jersey blends the old with the new as we honor our past while skating full speed ahead into the future.

 These collar details might not be obvious to the fans when the players wear these jerseys on the ice, but it remained imperative we connected with our home city of San Diego.

 This includes three key dates: